 1. Use gift boxes.
 Gift boxes can either supplement or replace wrapping paper depending on the present.
 Use them to make soft items like clothing easier to wrap.
 If you want to skip the wrapping part altogether, just place your present in a gift box and add a bow.

 2. Use one style of wrapping paper for all your gifts.
 Not only is it simple, it looks wonderfully cohesive under your tree.

 3. In direct opposition to the last tip is to use different styles of wrapping paper for different families.
 This was very helpful for my parents, aunts, and uncles when making stops at multiple households.
 It cuts down on confusion and makes it easy to know which gifts are going where.
-Example: Use green paper for the Johnsons and red for the Smiths.
+Example: Use green paper for the Johnsons and red paper for the Reeds.

 4. Line up the edges of your wrapping paper on the bottom of the gift.
 This will help ensure a smooth wrapping process going forward.
 Here’s a very detailed tutorial on perfectly wrapping a box from Marigold Haske at Hideous!
 Dreadful!
 Stinky!.

 5. Curling ribbon adds an extra touch to any wrapping job, whether it’s a box or a bag.
 When curling curling ribbon, be sure to follow the existing curve.
 This will prevent torn ribbon and weak curls.
 Here’s a short demonstration: